cleverage/useragent-conference-parisweb2012/README.md

 ABOUT CLEVER AGE
 ----------------

-[Clever Age](http://www.clever-age.com) is the web company i work for, and who happens to trust me enough to have given me the opportunity to start our activity in New York City (EDIT: today, the project have been cancelled, and I now work for a world-famous web innovation think-tank called [Zenexity](http://www.zenexity.com)).
+[Clever Age](http://www.clever-age.com) is the web company i work for, and who happens to trust me enough to have given me the opportunity to start our activity in New York City (EDIT: today, the project have been postponed, and I now work for a world-famous web innovation think-tank called [Zenexity](http://www.zenexity.com)).

 It's based in France, although being now represented in Geneva, and thrives to provide large clients with any web help they might need.
 It'd middle-sized, because growing big means losing control over quality; and it's populated with truly passionated web geeks (and yes, i inclide webdesigners in the word "geeks"!)